jbcodeforce/aws-studies/docs/data/index.md

 ## [Relational Database Service - RDS](https://docs.aws.amazon.com/rds/index.html)

 Managed service for SQL based database (MariaDB, MySQL, PostgreSQL, SQL server, Oracle, Amazon Aurora), the only things customers do is to define their schema and optimize their queries, AWS manages scaling, HA, backups, software patching, server maintenance...
 RDS is used for On Line Transaction Processing (OLTP).
+As an exception, RDS Custom for Oracle (or MSSQL) allows SRE to access and customize the database server host and operating system.

 * A DB instance provides a network address called an *endpoint*.
 * When deployed in own VPC, be sure to have at least two subnets, each in a separate Availability Zone.
 [See VPC and RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.html).
 Prefer installation in private subnet with no public IP address (avoid it at least).